MarekBielik/bachelors-thesis/README.txt

 2. You need to install the modified version of ngSPICE from its source code:
     1. cd to ngspice
-    2. a) the the instructions are in the file named INSTALL in sections 1.3 and 1.4 (for Linux)
+    2. a) the instructions are in the file named INSTALL in sections 1.3 and 1.4 (for Linux)
     2. b) you can run the following commands (you may need to update your system first and have autoconf, libtool, bison and automake